E-reader: History

 An idea similar to that of an e-reader is described in a 1930 manifesto written by Bob Brown titled The Readies, which describes "a simple reading machine which I can carry or move around, attach to any old electric light plug and read hundred-thousand-word novels in 10 minutes".
 His hypothetical machine would use a microfilm-style ribbon of miniaturized text which could be scrolled past a magnifying glass, and would allow the reader to adjust the type size.
 He envisioned that eventually words could be "recorded directly on the palpitating ether".

+The first e-reader was invented by George Yevick and Adnan Wally in 1972.
+The New York Times ran a feature on the new technology, theorizing its revolutionizing of the publishing industry.
+The liquid-crystal display prevented washout, unlike modern e-readers.
+However, development of the personal computer and e-books by Michael S. Hart overshadowed the product and it was never commercialized.

 The establishment of the E Ink Corporation in 1997 led to the development of electronic paper, a technology which allows a display screen to reflect light like ordinary paper without the need for a backlight.
 Among the first commercial e-readers were Sony's Data Discman (which was using Mini CDs with special caddies) and the Rocket eBook.
 Several others were introduced around 1998, but did not gain widespread acceptance.
 Electronic paper was incorporated first into the Sony Librie that was released in 2004 and Sony Reader in 2006, followed by the Amazon Kindle, a device which, upon its release in 2007, sold out within five and a half hours.
 The Kindle includes access to the Kindle Store for e-book sales and delivery.

 In 2009, new marketing models for e-books were being developed and a new generation of reading hardware was produced.
 E-books (as opposed to e-readers) had yet to achieve global distribution.
 In the United States, the Amazon Kindle model and Sony's PRS-500 were the dominant e-reading devices.
 By March 2010, some reported that the Barnes & Noble Nook may have been selling more units than the Kindle in the US.
 The Ectaco jetBook Color was the first color e-reader on the market, but its muted colors were criticized.
 Since 2021, color E-ink readers have been introduced into the market.

 Research released in March 2011 indicated that e-books and e-readers were more popular with the older generation than the younger generation in the UK.
 The survey, carried out by Silver Poll, found that around 6% of people over 55 owned an e-reader, compared with just 5% of 18- to 24-year-olds.
 According to an IDC study from March 2011, sales for all e-readers worldwide rose to 12.8 million in 2010; 48% of them were Amazon Kindles, followed by Barnes & Noble Nooks, Pandigital, and Sony Readers (about 800,000 units for 2010).